Midway Deluxe Edition:

 Long Island at Ulithi Atoll, June 1944.

 After her modifications, Long Island conducted more tests and carried out carrier pilot qualifications, usually operating out of Norfolk, Virginia.
 In early December 1941 she escorted a convoy to Newfoundland and then conducted more pilot training before departing for the West Coast in May 1942.
 She played no part in the Battle of Midway, arriving at San Francisco on 5 June, the day after the fateful exchange of carrier strikes.
-She immediately joined the seven battleships of Admiral William Pye’s Task Force One, providing air cover with her integral mixed squadron of F4F fighters and SOC observation planes used in the anti-submarine role.
+She immediately joined the seven battleships of Vice Admiral William Pye’s Task Force One, providing air cover with her integral mixed squadron of F4F fighters and SOC observation planes used in the anti-submarine role.

 Long Island and the battleships were not summoned to the battle area; not enough fuel oil had been stockpiled at Pearl Harbor to allow the thirsty ships to operate from there.
 She moved to Pearl Harbor in July, continuing to train pilots all the while, and in August ferried two Marine air squadrons to Guadalcanal, the first to operate from Henderson Field.
 Afterwards she returned to the West Coast and spent the rest of the war alternatively conducting carrier qualifications and transporting fresh aircraft to various places in the Pacific theater.